Interbike 2006 or Why I'm too old for red-eyes...

 This year brings a new frame with integrated hippy sled.
 Think long bike with super carrying capacity.
 There's no way this thing costs less than $100 to ship so don't expect it to end up near normal Surly prices.
 Surly + Extracycle = fun.
 Also, they are bringing shifting to fixed gears.
 Sure you have to stop, pull out a wrench, move the chain over, retension and go, but that's easier than it was before.
 Two cogs in one.
 Talk about smart.
 It's the best thing since toilet water.
 We'll be stocking these suckers fo sho.

 Malcolm at Cane Creek also did a small run of custom rim colors for their Volos LE (I just made the name up) that will retail for around $750.
 There are only about 100 of these wheelsets made, including the supercool copper etched logo and band around the hub.
 And check out that rim color.
 It changes, man, it changes!
 Sapim xray spokes, I believe.
-Here's Malcolm showing off the new beauties.
+Here's Malcolm showing off the n

 1 Comments: